Savannah River Site: Salt Waste Processing Facility (SWPF)

-Saltstone Disposal Facility (SDF)
+Saltstone Facility

 The development of saltstone, a cement-based waste form for disposal of low-level radioactive salt waste, primarily sodium nitrate, started at SRS in the 1980s.
-The Saltstone Facility has been operational in the Z-Area since 1990.
-It is located in the SRS Z-Area and is approximately 10 kilometers (6.2 miles) from the main site.
-The Saltstone Facility consist of the Saltstone Production Facility (SPF) and the Saltstone Disposal Facility (SDF).
-SPF receives and treats the salt solution to produce saltstone grout by mixing it with fly ash, furnace slag, and Portland cement.
-The saltstone grout form is pumped to large pre-constructed concrete structures serving as final disposal units, known as Saltstone Disposal Units.
+The Saltstone Facility has been operational since 1990.
+It is located in the Z-Area approximately 6.2 mi from the site boundary.
+It consists of the Saltstone Production Facility (SPF) and the Saltstone Disposal Facility (SDF).
+SPF receives and treats the salt solution from the DWPF to produce saltstone grout by mixing it with fly ash, furnace slag, and Portland cement.
+The saltstone grout form is pumped to large pre-constructed concrete structures at the SDF serving as final disposal units, known as Saltstone Disposal Units.

 E Area Low-level Waste Facility (ELLWF)

-The ELLWF uses approximately 100 acres for active disposal operations.
+The E Area Low-level Waste Facility (ELLWF) uses approximately 100 acres for active disposal operations.
 Most low-level radioactive waste disposed at the ELLWF is generated at various SRS facilities, although ELLWF also receives waste from the U.S. Naval Reactors program.
+The waste is stored in vaults and trenches.
+By 2010, about 7 Mcuft of low level waste had been stored at the ELLWF, representing about 40 percent of capacity, although another 100 acres was still available for development.